stijlist/enough/README.md

 Archive:
-Unify the idea of a "parameter" with the idea of an "event" - parameters are events that occur in every period of the simulation. @done
+Snapshot forecasts in the graph & display them at a smaller size. @done Unify the idea of a "parameter" with the idea of an "event" - parameters are events that occur in every period of the simulation. @done
 Align form fields and edit buttons. @done
 Make chart segments interactive.
 On mouseover, highlight and provide a breakdown of the expenses, revenue growth, or income for that segment. @done